 Bring the attachments to download your pictures every day and extra batteries.
-Remove any items that are not needed from your camera bag and computer bag, extra weight.
+Remove any items not needed from your camera bag and computer bag, extra weight.

 20. Cell phone.

 A trip to your cell phone carrier is in order and a must.
 There are so many phone plans for travelers to choose from.
 Therefore choose one that suits all of you.

-Children are the most vulnerable to this as they do not pay attention to the drop of service and will continue playing on the phone.
+Children are the most vulnerable to this as they do not pay attention to the service drop and will continue playing on the phone.

 Updated from my post originally posted on 1/11/2020 Tips for Traveling Internationally